- The dawn of the new customer

 Do you remember what “CRM” stands for?
-It is Customer Relationship Management.

 4. Offering what customers really want

-Customer 2.0 has plenty of choices.
-And in order to win his/her heart and wallet you need to proactively offer them a relevant product or service.
+In order to win their heart and wallet you need to proactively offer them a relevant product or service.

-5. Providing attentive and quick support
+5. Providing attentive customer support

 A unique customer experience also means that you offer help and support to your customers how and when they need it.

-Remember that Customer 2.0 prefers online communication when it comes to solving their problems and handling their complaints?
-CRM offers exactly that!
+Remember, the Customer 2.0 prefers online communication when it comes to solving their problems and handling their complaints.